ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 ### Troubles
 While heroes are alleged to be paragons of perfection and defining beacons of heroism, the reality is that everyone has something that troubles them.
-Troubles and Ideals are two sides of the same coin in that they both test a character's Resolve.
+Troubles and Virtues are two sides of the same coin in that they both test a character's Resolve.
 However Troubles take the form of a word or object and can potentially act as hindrance to the actions of a character.

 When a character is confronted by one of their Troubles, they must make a Resolve Check.
 If they succeed, they are able to make a Test with no additional hindrance.
 However, upon failure, they gain one rank of the Troubled condition.